-If you first choose to go without Softaculous but then change your mind, you can follow the directions here to add it back.
+If you first choose to go without Softaculous but then change your mind, you can install it again.

 Now that you have Vesta installed, login with the URL it provides you at the end of the installation.
 The URL will look like the following: https://IP:8083.

 Comparing Vesta Control Panel to cPanel / WHM you’ll quickly see that Vesta is like cPanel and WHM merged.
 There is only one URL to login, what you see depends entirely on who you log in as.